 As one of the first of the new wave of grand prix venues to join the calendar in 2004, Bahrain raised the bar in terms of the quality of facilities needed to make the grade in F1, even if the 3.9-mile layout itself received something of a lukewarm reception.

 Following accusations that it wasn't exciting enough, and in response to the grid's expansion from 18 to 24 cars, a twisty infield loop was added for the 2010 season-opener.
 However, not helped by a particularly processional race, the extension to the lap failed to find much support and the new-look was quickly shelved.

-Fernando Alonso and Michael Schumacher's duel to open the 2006 campaign - one of two times Bahrain has been given the honour of hosting the season-opener - was certainly tense, as was Sebastian Vettel's battle for the lead with Kimi Raikkonen last year.
+Before the unforgettable 2014 edition, Sakhir's best race probably came in 2006 when Fernando Alonso and Michael Schumacher's dueled for the win - one of two times Bahrain has been given the honour of hosting the season-opener.

 - Circuit length:5.412 km